haraldfianbakken/container-workshop/hands-on/2-dotnetcore.md

 You should do these exercises with VSCode and commandline to get more learning from the process.

-For hinst, check out <a href="https://code.visualstudio.com/docs/runtimes/dotnet">here</a>
+For hints, check out <a href="https://code.visualstudio.com/docs/runtimes/dotnet">here</a>

 **NB:** Make sure you've installed Visual Studio Code <a href="https://code.visualstudio.com/">here</a>